ANYbotics/gnome-shell-ping-monitor-applet/README.md

 ### Configuration

-At the moment you still need a manual config file.
+At the moment you need a manual config file.
 Create a file `~/.config/ping-monitor.conf` with e.g.:

 ```
 {